Seaven/StarSQLs/README.md

 - Maven 3.6+
 - IntelliJ IDEA (optional, for plugin development)

-### IDEA Plugin Usage
+### IDEA Plugin

-1. Build the plugin and install it in IDEA
+* Search & install "StarSQLs" in the JetBrains Plugin Marketplace
-2. Open the tool window (View → Tool Windows → StarSQLs)
+* Or download the plugin from here: [StarSQLs Plugin](https://plugins.jetbrains.com/plugin/27846-starsqls)

-3. Enter SQL code in the text area
+### Website

-4. Configure formatting options
+* Start the web server: `cd web && mvn spring-boot:run`, open your browser and navigate to `http://localhost:8080`
-5. Click "Format" or "Minify" button
+* Or you can use the online site at [StarSQLs](https://www.starsqls.com).

 ## ⚙️ Configuration Options